Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Implementation-Options.md

 **Start with the AVS Azure landing zone accelerator:** If your business requirements call for a rich initial implementation of landing zones with fully integrated governance, security, and operations from the start.
 If you need to, you can modify using Infrastructure-as-Code (IaC) to set up and configure an environment per your requirements.
 For IaC, your organization will require skills in Azure Resource Manager templates and GitHub.

 [!CAUTION]
-> The best practices used for customization will ultimately be aligned with the [Azure landing zone](./index.md).
+> The best practices used for customizing will ultimately be aligned with the [Azure landing zone](./index.md).
 However, there's added investment in time and effort which might be justified to fit specific business requirements.

 # Implementation Options